By: Bridger Cottle, Owner/President of Drilling Fluids Solutions

 The right reamer

 Clay has the smallest particle size of any soil type, so it tends to be dense.
-This density opens up a little when clay gets wet.
+This density opens up a little when the clay gets wet.
 Your backreamer should help to facilitate this.
 If you’re using the properly designed reamer, it should act like a giant blender when spinning at 120+ rpm.
 This spinning action intermingles the clay and the mud in your hole, creating a material with less density overall.
-Lower the density and you lower the risk of balling up.
-Melfred Borzall’s Tornado reamer is great for clay.
+Lower the density, and you lower the risk of balling up.
+Melfred Borzall’s Tornado reamer is excellent for clay.
 The shape, angle, and placement of the Tornado’s blades provide this blender-type action, with the added benefit of pumping the slurry to the back of the hole.
-As a result, the liquid is constantly being whisked in with your clay, so there’s less of a chance of the material hardening as you drill.
-One of the biggest mistakes I’ve seen drillers make is trying to get away with using a reamer that isn’t specially designed to mix clay.
-They’ll say something like, “This is a small job, so let’s just use a 12-inch fluted reamer.”
-The problem is that a basic fluted reamer has more surface area, so there’s more for the clay to stick to.
-It lacks the blending action required to incorporate the clay into the mud.
-Of course, even a great tool may not be the total solution all the time.
-Depending on the soil’s reactivity (that is, the plasticity of the clay), and the presence of contaminants like calcium, you’ll need to step up your game to increase slipperiness.
-That’s where the chemicals come in.
+As a result, the liquid is constantly being whisked in with your clay, so there’s less chance of the material hardening as you drill.

 Soaps & detergent solutions